Also at Deasil Works · txn2 · Plexara

 This article covers practical machine learning applications, the final part of the series.
 I’ll show how the linear algebra concepts from previous articles apply to neural networks, gradient computation, and efficient vectorized operations.

-This article builds on all previous articles in the series, particularly Matrices, SVD, and PCA.
+This article builds on all previous articles in the series, particularly matrices, SVD, and PCA, all linked above.

 import numpy as np